RoopeMaatta/BikeApp/README.md

     - Use Mui desing library and for example combobox elements for better functionality and UI/UX benefits.
 This changes the frontend to a react app.
     - search distance in km and meters instead of meters
     - Fix page number search.
 Currently find Trips sets the page to 1.
 It should check if the the page number has changed, but the query has not -> and in those cases it should not set the page number to 1.
 - Show query data in infromative ways (if not too heavy of a process)
     - anytime any field is modified show how many trips query would return from a search
-    - for any query return a average trip of all the trips that were found: station name/multple sations, average distance, average duration
+    - for any query return a average trip of all the trips that were found: station name/multiple sations, average distance, average duration
     - graph showing amount of Y: amount of trips and X: Date/time
-    - clicking on stations field shows all station suggestions. (currently typing makes the fetch request based on what is typed)
+    - clicking on stations field shows all station suggestions. (currently typing makes the fetch request based on what is typed).
+Could/should add infinite scroll pagination to the queries if possible.
+This though might not be at all needed if changing to React MUI ComboBox at some point.
 - Tests
     - figure out how to do tests and do them.
+    - reformat code into smaller testable pieces
 - Map user interface
     - in narrow screens on top, and wider to the right.
     - circles for each station, radius for all minDistanceBetweenAnyStation/2.1